eclipse-sumo/sumo/docs/web/docs/Simulation/Variable_Speed_Signs.md

 | **time**       | time (int)     | Time in which the speed will be changed                                                                     |
 | speed          | speed (double) | New speed (if no value or a negative value is given, the speed will be reset to the original network value) |

-# definitions within an external file
+# Definition with an external file

 Instead of defining the speed changes of a `<variableSpeedSign>` in the same file, it may also be read from a second file as follows: